fredzirbel/fredzirbel/README.md

 ---

 I am a Senior Security Analyst with hands-on experience in SIEM and EDR/XDR platforms, specializing in threat detection, log analysis, and incident response in enterprise environments.
-I am currently pursuing a Master of Science degree in Cybersecurity and Information Assurance (online, asynchronous), expanding my technical expertise and strengthening my strategic approach to security.
+Outside of work, I am pursuing a Master of Science degree in Cybersecurity and Information Assurance (online + asynchronous), expanding my technical expertise and strengthening my strategic approach to security.
 Here are the core tools and technologies I work with on a day-to-day basis:

 ### 🛡️ SIEMs